 See also: The best video editor apps for Android

 Price: Free / $9.99 per month

 Adobe has a couple of decent video editor apps on Android.
 They include the older Adobe Premiere Clip and the newer Adobe Premiere Rush.
-We would recommend Rush because it’s newer and sure to get plenty of updates in the near future versus its older sibling.
-You can shoot, edit, and export video directly from the app.
+We would recommend Rush because it’s newer and sure to get plenty of updates soon versus its older sibling.
+You can shoot, edit, and export videos directly from the app.
 It supports multi-track editing, some customizations, and cloud support.
-It costs $9.99 per month as a standalone service or you can get it as part of the Adobe Creative Cloud.
+It costs $9.99 per month as a standalone service, or you can get it as part of the Adobe Creative Cloud.

 Clean Slate – Clapperboard and Log

 It’s difficult to find a good clapperboard app, but we think this one fits the bill.
 It has no frills and no-nonsense bloat.
 The app features customizable countdown times, accurate timekeeping, and a decent log so you can keep track of your shots.
 You can keep little notes about each take and whether or not to print it.
 It’s also fairly cheap at $1.99 and has no additional in-app purchases or ads.
 It’s definitely one of the better filmmaker apps on Android.

 See also: The best camera apps for Android

 Price: Free / Up to $9.99

 There are a variety of word processors on mobile, including Google Docs, Microsoft Word, and many other popular ones.
 However, the adventurous writer may want to try DubScript.
 It’s a plain-text writer that outputs stuff in screenplay format without a ton of extra work.
 It uses the Fountain markup.
 The app also outputs to FDX, PDF, HTML, and it works with cloud printers.
 Again, Google Docs or Microsoft Word on mobile works for most people, but this one is specifically for screenwriters.